Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can pay property taxes by mail (please enclose a self addressed stamped envelope if you would like a receipt), in person, over the phone or online at: www.iowataxandtags.org

 The homestead credits and Military Exemptions are done with the Assessor’s office.
-If you live inside the City Limits of Cedar Rapids, then you would want to talk with the City Assessor ( 319-286-5888).
+If you live inside the City Limits of Cedar Rapids, then you would want to talk with the City of Cedar Rapids Assessor ( 319-286-5888).
 If you live outside of Cedar Rapids, then you want to talk to the Linn County Assessor (319-892-5220).
-They will be able to give you the deadline for the credits and exemptions to be filled.
+They will be able to give you the deadline for the credits and exemptions and when to have them forms filed.
 Click the link below to see where the homestead and military credit are on the tax bills.

 Call 319-892-5160 or e-mail firstname.lastname@example.org